FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 ### Problems of _raw synchronization primitives_

-The first problem with raw synchronization primitives are that they are exceedingly error prone to use because, by definition, they require reasoning about non-local effects.
+The first problem with raw synchronization primitives is that they are exceedingly error prone to use because, by definition, they require reasoning about non-local effects.

 For example, the following is a snippet from a copy-on-write[^cow_definition] data type, this is a simplified version of code from a shipping system.